 It Is Important to Be Genuine

 No friendship can last if it’s not completely genuine.
-Don’t try to maintain contact with your loved ones just because you feel like it is something you need to do.
-Do it because you genuinely care about them and don’t want to lose them.
+Don’t try to maintain contact with your loved ones just because you feel like it is something you need to work out properly.
+Do it because you want your relationship to be better over the years and due to genuinely caring about them.

 Live Your Life

-Your phone calls will quickly become dull if you have nothing to talk about.
+Your phone calls will quickly become dull if you have nothing to talk about with the person on the other side.
 For this reason, it is important that you also focus on yourself and improving your life in the new country.
-Go out and experience new things, learn about the culture, and start learning the language after moving.
+Go out and experience new things, learn about the culture, other people’s lives and start learning the language after moving.
 In other words, learn how to live in another country.
 By having things going on in your life, you will always have something to talk about and keep your conversations interesting.